Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 ### Revocation

-It's possible to revoke a DID document if a document store has been declared in its revocation block.
-You can revoke a document [using a document store](/docs/verifiable-document/did/revoking-document-document-store) or [with an OCSP](/docs/verifiable-document/did/revoking-document-ocsp).
+It's possible to revoke a DID document if a document store has been declared in its revocation block. refer [here](/docs/integrator-section/verifiable-document/did/revoking-document) for the steps.

 Note that if you do use revocation for `DID`, you still need to have at least 1 transaction with the ethereum blockchain to deploy a `documentStore`, which means `DID` flow is not free anymore.